mayitreya/ryujinx-configurator/README.md

 ## Issues?
 I understand that this is a terribly coded app, I appreciate any and all contributions from people much smarter than I. Feel free to add an issue or a pull request :)

 1. Can't add a non-Steam app because it just doesn't show up in the list even if you browse for it?
-Well, you should simply add an app that's already in the list of non-Steam apps and then just edit the configuration to what you need.
+Well, you should simply add an app that's already in the list of non-Steam apps and then just edit the properties to what you need.
 Just in case you need it, the config is here:

 * Target: `"/home/may/.var/app/io.github.ryubing.Ryujinx/config/Ryujinx/Ryujinx Config Tool"` (obviously this one is mine, change it however you need to, also, quotes are required)
 * Start in: `/home` (no quotes for this one)